TAROM Flight 371: Passengers and crew

 The captain of the flight was 48-year-old Liviu Bătănoiu.
 He had a total of 14,312 flying hours, with 1,735 on the Airbus A310.
 He graduated from the Aurel Vlaicu Military Aviation School in 1969.
 His last training on the type was on 12 November 1994 in a Swissair facility in Zurich, Switzerland.

 The first officer was 51-year-old Ionel Stoi.
 He had a total of 8,988 flying hours, 650 on the A310.
-The A310 was the first and only airplane that he had flown with a Western style Attitude Direction Indicator (ADI), which works oppositely from the ADIs on Soviet-built planes he had spent most of his career flying.
+The A310 was the first and only airplane that he had flown with a Western-style Attitude Direction Indicator (ADI), which works in the opposite way to the ADIs on Soviet-built planes he had spent most of his career flying.
 He graduated from the Aurel Vlaicu Military Aviation School in 1968.
 His last simulator training on the type was on 21 September 1994, carried out at a Swissair facility in Zurich.